 - 3/4 cup cold water

 - pinch mineral salt

-- Place the yogurt and water in your blender.
+- Place the yogurt, water, salt and cumin in your blender.

 - Pour into a glass and enjoy.
 Store any remainder at room temperature, and use the same day.
 This recipe makes 1 to 2 servings, depending on your appetite.

 Best takra recipes for calming vata, or for anyone with indigestion